 “Like for like, if there’s the exactly the same product with exactly the same convenience and one is greener or more ethical, the choice is much easier.”

-Sibony’s process at Seed Tribe is two-fold.
+What kind of businesses make the cut?Sibony’s process at Seed Tribe is two-fold.
 On the investor-side, she turns truly impact businesses into appealing investment opportunities by repositioning their offering.
 On the business side, she sifts through thousands of impact businesses to find the most financially lucrative triple-bottom-line companies that can give investors the returns they need.

 Triple-bottom-line businesses are the futureIn Sibony’s vision of the world, she’d like to see businesses that make money by doing good winning.
 These businesses are the ones with actual solutions to the world’s biggest problems.
 “In my view, we have no choice but to create businesses that are going to address all of the negative impact that we’ve made as humans since the beginning of the century.”

 Share this story